CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 --
 To be able to fit polynomials on the lanes we need to change the perspective to be from the top (see `perspective_transform()`):
 .
-To change the perspective, I took 4 points in the original image and defines 4 points where they should be.
+To change the perspective, I took 4 points in the original image and defines 4 points where they should be.  in the "bird view"
 These 2 sets of 4 points are then passed to `cv2.getPerspectiveTransform` to get the perspective transform matrix M.

 We then warp the image with M  using `cv2.warpPerspective`.